Janmejay-Vyas/Janmejay-Vyas/README.md

 ### Hi there 👋
+I am a Passionate Data Scientist and Machine Learning enthusiast 🤖 with expertise in Python, R, and advanced ML frameworks like tensorflow and pytorch.
+I'm experienced in developing large language models, graph neural networks, and bioinformatics tools to drive innovations in data analysis and biological research.
 <!--
 **Janmejay-Vyas/Janmejay-Vyas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.